Qualifying for Surgery

 Please note that these criteria have been been extended, as reflection of the high level of both safety and efficacy that are achieved with modern keyhole techniques.

-At Auckland Bariatric Surgery we use a flat, fixed price model.
-These surgeries represent a significant financial investment.
-We endeavour to have transparent costings and to minimise these where possible.
-All prices are GST inclusive.
+At Auckland Bariatric Surgery we endeavour to have transparent costings and to minimise these where possible.
+All prices are GST inclusive and start from $19,200 for the 'mini' one anastomosis gastric bypass under our Streamline option for post operative care.
 Please download our Information pack for more information or contact us directly on reception@bariatricsurgery.co.nz.

 For patients who have had revisional surgery the process is slightly different and as such there may be additional procedural fees above the fixed price laid out in the patient information pack.
 Please contact us directly on reception@bariatricsurgery.co.nz for more detailed information.